COMPLETELY Put TOGETHER !! WANT To KNOW What the SYSTEM Is ALL ABOUT?? Just ask Alinsky&Lucifer & CO

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

 This is NOW Too Obvious to Discount ...I showed the World in 2007 and the Landscape speaks for itself..
-NO WAY POSSIBLE for the INTERSECTIONS TO Connect!!!
+NO WAY POSSIBLE for the INTERSECTIONS To To Connect!!!
 But THEY DO!!

 Jonathan's videos can also be found on these other venues: